torbensko/faceapi4-HL2-demo/README.md

     suits you.
 For the directory, specify your Source Mods folder e.g. "C:\Program Files (x86)\Steam\steamapps\sourcemods\", except add to the end of this path the name of your mod in lowercase letters and stripped of spaces and special characters.
-So if you decide to call your mod "Awesome Avatar", you'll need to add to the end of your path "awesomeavatar".
+So if you decide to call your mod "GitHub Avatar", you'll need to add to the end of your path "githubavatar".
 From here on in, I will refer to this folder as your 'project folder' (PROJECT_FOLDER)

 3. Navigate to this folder and clone this repo to it.
 If you're having trouble